 Members serve two‐year terms and are allowed to serve 3 consecutive terms.
 Members whose terms are expiring, and have served less than three terms, are eligible to reapply.
 A committee appointed by the East Side Union High School District Board of Trustees will review the applications and conduct interviews.

-Deadline for submitting applications is by 5 PM on Tuesday, May 1, 2018.
-Completed applications should be sent to Mary Guillen, Executive Assistant To the Superintendent.
+Deadline for submitting applications is by 5 p.m. on Monday, July 1, 2019.
+Completed applications should be sent by email, fax, or U.S. mail to:

 - Email: NguyenNQ@esuhsd.org